 Statutory Deposits are established to protect the interests of the policyholders or enrollees.
-The amounts of the Deposits are set forth in Indiana Code (IC) 27-1-6-14 or 27-1-6-15 for insurance companies and IC 27-13-13-1 and IC 27-13-34-17 for HMOs and LSHMOs.
+The amounts of the Deposits are set forth in Indiana Code (IC) 27-1-6-14 or 27-1-6-15 for insurance companies and IC 27-13-13-1 for HMOs and IC 27-13-34-17 LSHMOs.

-IDOI wants you prepared to file your Report of Securities or Report of Statutory Deposit.
+IDOI wants you prepared to file your Report of Securities for insurance Companies or Report of Statutory Deposit for HMOs and LSHMOs.
 There are various forms that have specific directions.
-To help make filing easier we provide answers to our most frequently asked questions.
+To help make filing easier IDOI provides answers to its most frequently asked questions.

-No, it is the company's responsibility to make sure the deposit is in compliance with the code (I.C.
-27-1-12-11 for life and fraternal and I.C.
-27-1-13-3 for property and casualty, HMO and farm mutual companies before the form is submitted.
+No, it is the company's responsibility to make sure the deposit is in compliance with statute (I.C.
+27-1-12-11 for life and fraternal, I.C.
+27-1-13-3 for property and casualty, I.C 27-13-13-1 for HMOs, and IC 27-13-34-17 for LSHMOs) before the form is submitted.

 Why do I keep getting the forms back with changes on the balances?

 The previous balance on the form you are submitting must agree with the ending balance from the previous form submitted.
 If these numbers do not agree, IDOI will return the forms for correction.
 Please see the instructions and samples provided.

 The amortizations must be submitted to this office and received no later than February 15th for the preceding December 31st.
 However, if your company is requesting auditor confirmations or Certificates of Deposit to file with the Annual Statement, the Certificate request will not be completed until the bond amortization is received and processed by our office.

 Forms and Instructions